zzmp/hifi-docs/_api/entity/properties/EntityItemProperties.md

 ## angularVelocity

 Type: obect
-Description: `angularVelocity` refers to the angular velocity of the entity about an axis.
+Description: `angularVelocity` refers to the velocity of the entity about an axis.
 Default Value: `{x:0, y:0, z:0}`

 ## angularDamping